Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

 Desk work is often possible within four to six weeks, depending on neurological recovery.
 Physical activity increases gradually under medical guidance.
 Contact sports and activities with risk of head impact should be avoided for at least three months.
+Driving is barred for longer: most jurisdictions impose a minimum of around six months off the road after a craniotomy because of seizure risk (the UK DVLA mandates six months regardless of seizure history), so follow your local licensing rules and your surgeon's clearance.
+After posterior fossa or brainstem-adjacent surgery, swallowing rehabilitation can be the milestone that paces your recovery.

 When Will You See Final Results?

 For benign tumours, complete resection is often curative.
-For malignant tumours, final pathology — including molecular markers — guides adjuvant therapy decisions.
+For malignant tumours, final pathology, including molecular markers, guides adjuvant therapy decisions.
 Neurological recovery continues for several months, with the most significant improvement in the first three months.

 Risks and Safety of Brain Tumour Surgery

 Brain tumour surgery is major neurosurgery with inherent risks.
-At experienced, high-volume centres with modern monitoring, serious complications are uncommon — but they must be clearly understood.
+At experienced, high-volume centres with modern monitoring, serious complications are uncommon, but they must be clearly understood.

 • Post-operative bleeding or brain swelling

-• Infection — wound or intracranial (uncommon with antibiotic prophylaxis)
+• Infection: wound or intracranial (uncommon with antibiotic prophylaxis)

-• Temporary neurological deficit — weakness, speech difficulty, or sensory change
+• Temporary neurological deficit: weakness, speech difficulty, or sensory change

-• Seizures in the early post-operative period
+• Seizures in the early post-operative period2

 • Cerebrospinal fluid leak (uncommon)

 Multidisciplinary tumour board review, intraoperative monitoring, and surgeon experience are the three factors that most influence complication rates.
-These are not optional extras — they are the minimum standard at our partner hospitals.
+These are not optional extras; they are the minimum standard at our partner hospitals.

 Is Brain Tumour Surgery Safe in Thailand?